How to get to Bhutan?

 Druk Air and Tashi Air, also known as Bhutan Airlines has recently commenced domestic flights within Bhutan.
 The flights take place between Paro, Bathpalathang (Bumthang) and Yonphula (Trashigang).
 This air link will provide an excellent opportunity for those wanting to explore the western and eastern districts of Bhutan without the lengthy drive times.
 For prices and flight schedules, please contact us.

-There is only one authorised entry point by road for foreign tourists.
+There is two authorised entry points by road for foreign tourists.
 This is from West Bengal in Northern India via the border town of Phuentsholing in Bhutan’s Southwest.
 The Indian town opposite Phuentsholing is Jaigaon.
-Travellers from Sikkim find this land entry point of most convenience although it is a 6 hour drive up to the capital Thimphu and most visitors prefer the Drukair option in and out of Paro Airport.
+Travellers from Sikkim find this land entry point of most convenient although it is a 6 hour drive up to the capital Thimphu and most visitors prefer the Drukair option in and out of Paro Airport.
+And the second one is from Assam in Northeast India via the border town of Samdrupjongkhar in Bhutan’s Southeast.

 As at September 2006 it has become possible to enter or exit via a second road access point at Samdrup Jongkhar in the far Southeast of Bhutan.
 This option, bordering the Indian State of Assam, is useful for visitors who travel to the more remote Eastern side of the country (particularly for those interested in traditional Bhutanese weaving) and prefer to avoid the long drive back westwards to Paro.
 The closest airport is 110 km away in Guwahati.
 From here you can fly on to including Delhi, Bombay, Kolkata and Bangkok.
 This is convenient for those flying into Paro in the west and touring across Bhutan without back tracking or vice versa.